Vagspath/crate/docs/admin/logical-replication.rst

 :ref:`DROP SUBSCRIPTION <sql-drop-subscription>` command.

-When a subscription is dropped and recreated, the synchronization information is lost.
+When a subscription is dropped and recreated, the synchronization information is removed.
 This means that the data has to be resynchronized afterwards.

 Published tables must not exist on the subscriber.
 A cluster cannot subscribe to a table on another cluster if it exists already on its side.
 Only regular